hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 networks.
 Thus, they can be explicitly associated with multiple server tags.
 The global parameters, option definitions, and global options are non-shareable and can be associated with only one server tag.
-This rule does not apply to the configuration elements associated with `"all"` servers.
-Any configuration element associated with `"all"` servers (using the `"all"` keyword as a server tag) is used by all servers connecting to the configuration database.
+This rule does not apply to the configuration elements associated with ``all`` servers.
+Any configuration element associated with ``all`` servers (using the ``all`` keyword as a server tag) is used by all servers connecting to the configuration database.

+The following table lists DHCPv4-specific parameters supported by the Configuration Backend, with an indication of the level of the hierarchy at which it is currently supported.

-.. table:: List of DHCPv4 Parameters Supported by the Configuration Backend
+.. table:: List of DHCPv4 parameters supported by the Configuration Backend

    +-----------------------------+----------------------------+--------------+-------------+-------------+-------------+
    | Parameter                   | Global                     | Client       | Shared      | Subnet      | Pool        |